INTRODUCTION : the goal of

 - "apt-get dist-upgrade".
 Use it

-news !
-AX.25 issue in Linux long term stable kernel
+is still an important issue in AX.25 Linux long term and stable kernel

 # This script will install a well performing kernel